codeforamerica/promptly-deploy-scripts/README.md

 # Promptly Deployment Scripts

-This repository includes instructions and a script to automate most of the process of deploying Promptly onto an Ubuntu server (12.04.4 Long Term Support [LTS] release).
+These instructions (and included scripts) streamline deploying [Promptly]() onto an Ubuntu server, specifically:

+- Ubuntu 12.04.4 LTS
+- 1GB RAM minimum

 ### Step 1 (Manual): Create a new user `promptly` with sudo and log into it